 The EESC welcomes the proposal for economic corrective measures regarding Member States that commit serious violations of the rule of law in Europe, and recommends that the interdependence between democracy, fundamental rights and the rule of law is better reflected.
 The Commission should develop further channels for debate on Article 2 TEU values, and should include the EESC in this work.
 The EESC reiterates its call for the creation of a system of regular and independent monitoring of the implementation of these values in the Member States.

-Populism and fundamental rights - suburban and rural areas - Related Opinions
+Populism and fundamental rights - suburban and rural areas (own-initiative opinion) - Related Opinions

 Delivering on balanced economic growth and social progress should be the guiding principle for the debate on the social dimension of Europe.
 A clear road map for the implementation of European Pillar of Social Rights is advisable with clear assignment of tasks coupled with accountability.
 The social dimension debate is connected to the debate on deepening the EMU.
 Social policy has to be embedded in a different EU economic policy.
 A strong EU can shape globalisation and digitalisation to the benefit of all.

 Alarming political decisions have shown that the EU lacks adequate instruments to safeguard fundamental values and the rule of law.
 A new European mechanism on the rule of law and fundamental rights is needed.
 The mechanism should include a regular assessment of Member States in a governance "policy coordination cycle", similar to the European Semester.
 The EESC should play an active role, as this will make for strong civil society involvement.
 The mechanism must be based on indicators, taking into account the indivisibility of fundamental economic, social and cultural rights and civil and political rights.